 In July 1996, a van was donated, which enabled us to start evening outreach on the streets.
 This greatly increased the opportunity for effective contact with the women and this service remains at the core of our ongoing work.
 One25 was supported at this time by 18 volunteers.

 On the 14 May 1997, One25 became a registered charity and also moved to occupy its present site at 138a Grosvenor Road, which had facilities for a larger drop-in area and offices for the increasing number of staff, including our first caseworker in 2000.
 In 2005 the building, which was previously rented, was given outright to the project by Bristol Christian Fellowship.

 In 2009 we opened an addiction treatment mother and baby home, Naomi House.
 After three years we were forced to close this service through lack of funding.
-In this time we supported 18 families to address the mother’s life controlling issues, increase her parenting skills and enable families to stay safely and healthily together.
+However, during its time we supported 18 families to address the mother’s life controlling issues, increase her parenting skills and enable families to stay safely and healthily together.

-Thanks to the amazing courage of our service users, the tireless support from our volunteers and supporters and our staff’s passionate commitment, in the the last five years One25 has won six awards for our work.
-These are: National Ugly Mug Star Project Award; South West Impact Award and the Queen’s Award for Voluntary Service, Lloyds Bank Foundation Charity Achievement Award, Airbus Community Award, the Outstanding Engagement award from Golden Key (recognising our expertise with ‘hidden’ women) and the Bristol Life Awards Charity of the Year, and the Centre for Social Justice Award.
+Thanks to the amazing courage of our service users, the tireless support from our volunteers and supporters and our staff’s passionate commitment, in the the last few years One25 has won several awards for our work.
+These are: National Ugly Mug Star Project Award; South West Impact Award, Queen’s Award for Voluntary Service, Lloyds Bank Foundation Charity Achievement Award, Airbus Community Award, the Outstanding Engagement award from Golden Key (recognising our expertise with ‘hidden’ women) and the Bristol Life Awards Charity of the Year, and the Centre for Social Justice Award.
 In 2015, then CEO Gill Nowland won an MBE for her work.
 In 2021 One25’s Current CEO, Jenny Riley, received the Cultivating Change Award from Golden Key.